qbxlvnf11/skeleton-based-action-recognition-methods/README.md

   - The gcn-based method (extracting visual features) and the cnn-based method (extracting graph features) are mainly used.

 #### - Goals of this repository
-  - Many skeleton-based action-recognition-methods implementation/test/customization etc.
+  - Various skeleton-based action-recognition-methods implementation/test/customization etc.

 Model List